 3. “100% of my projects must be reported and meet all percent reductions.”

 The challenge to reach zero carbon by 2030 seems like a massive goal to achieve, and there is the perception that you may come up short.
-People who are developing and designing projects obviously want success, but the idea that they must meet these targets perfectly for every project simply isn’t true.
+People who are developing and designing projects want success, but the idea that they must meet these targets perfectly for every project simply isn’t true.

-The purpose of the AIA Architecture 2030 commitment is not to pass judgement or rank projects or firms on how well (or not so well) they are meeting these goals.
+The purpose of the AIA Architecture 2030 commitment is not to pass judgment or rank projects or firms on how well (or not so well) they are meeting these goals.
 It is all about getting started.
 The idea is to learn where you are and put in the work to continuously improve.
 In this process, everyone learns and grows both internally as a team as well as from other firms within the 2030 community.
 It is all about progressing together.

 4. “2030 Data Collection is extremely time consuming.”